tamu-vscl/dfti/README.md

 ### Bill Of Materials

+Please note that any of the following components can be replaced with a similar component as long as it is compatible and a custom sensor module is written to parse the data (if applicable).
+In other words, different brands or types of sensors may be used as long as they're integrated properly.
+There is no dependence of the system to use these particular products.

 * 1 x BeagleBone Black
 * 1 x BeagleBone Black Protoshield
 * 1 x Arduino
 * 1 x Arduino Protoshield
 * 4 x Servo Y-harness
 * 1 x Airspeed sensor
+  * Aeroprobe Micro Air Data Computer
 * 1 x Throttle sensor
+  * EagleTree Brushless Motor RPM Sensor
 * 4 x Male to Male Servo Extensions
-* 1 x VN200
-* 1 x VN-C200-0610
-* 1 x Airspeed sensor
+* 1 x Inertial Navigation System
+  * VectorNav VN-200
-* 1 x RPM sensor
+* 1 x INS Connector Cable
+  *  VN-C200-0610 Cable
-* 1 x Voltage Shifter
+* 1 x Logic-Level Bidirectional Voltage Shifter
 * Connectors:
-** 	HSG Female 3POS 2.5mm Post Lock
+  * HSG Female 3POS 2.5mm Post Lock
-** 	HSG Female 4POS 2.5mm Post Lock
+  *	HSG Female 4POS 2.5mm Post Lock
-** 	CONN Header Vert 3POS 2.5mm
+  *	CONN Header Vert 3POS 2.5mm
-** 	CONN Header Vert 4POS 2.5mm
+  *	CONN Header Vert 4POS 2.5mm

 ## License